+Today the Pharma Nord team painted the office red!
+This was a fundraising bid for the British Heart Foundation during National Heart Month.
 Supporting the 'Wear it.
-Beat it' campaign, which took place nationwide on the 5th February, the Pharma Nord team donned their best red clothes and baked red treats to raise money to help fund the BHF's life-saving research.
+Beat it' campaign, the team donned their best red clothes and baked red treats to raise money to help with fundraising for the BHF's life-saving research.

-Pharma Nord's Bio-Quinone Active Q10 was recently taken by heart failure patients in a ground-breaking study published in the Journal of the American College of Cardiology.
-In the group taking the coenzyme Q10 supplement, there were 43 per cent fewer deaths from cardiovascular disease.
+Pharma Nord is leading the way in supporting new scientific research to identify the effects of nutrition on heart health.
+A group of heart-failure patients recently took Pharma Nord's Bio-Quinone Active Q10.
+This was part of a ground-breaking study in the Journal of the American College of Cardiology.
+In the group taking the coenzyme Q10 supplement, there were 43 percent fewer deaths from cardiovascular disease.

-Daniel McNally, the North East representative for The British Heart Foundation commented: "We are so pleased that Pharma Nord is helping to raise awareness of heart disease as well as powering our life-saving research taking place in the North East.
+Daniel McNally, the North East representative for The British Heart Foundation comments: "We are thankful that Pharma Nord is helping to raise awareness of heart disease as well as powering our life-saving research taking place in the North East.
 Every pound raised will help us change the lives of thousands living with heart and circulatory conditions in the North of England."